An attractive and photogenic stop-off

 The small Shan style temple on the low hill, known as Phu Sama, provides fine overviews of the bridge.
 A sealed road also connects the two and the bamboo bridge is only suitable for pedestrians so, aside from allowing monks direct access to the village (and vice versa), the main users are principally tourists.
 We did see plenty of atmospheric shots in town travel agents of early morning monks seeking alms from sarong-clad villagers on the bridge but we’d reckon you’d have to be lucky with your timing and there were certainly none about on the morning we visited.

 In fact, when we passed by at an early pre-monk hour there was no-one at all and with rainy season emerald fields, it was a tranquil and splendid scene though it can get busy later in the day as local tourists stop off for selfies plus it’s a key feature of organised day tours.
-Car-park cafes at the highway entrance weren’t yet open when we arrived but a welcoming little spot at the village end was serving coffees, drinks and noodles.
+Car-park cafes at the highway entrance weren’t yet open when we arrived but a welcoming little spot at the village end was serving coffees, drinks ...
+Travelfish members only (Full text is around 300 words.)

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.